bfetler/lending_club/README.md

 The processing script is given in **naive_bayes.py**.
 Text output is in **naive_bayes_output.txt** and plots in **naive_bayes_plots/**.

 ##### *Logistic Regression*
 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), scored using fit accuracy.
 A score of 73% was found without scaling the data, compared to about 90% with scaling.
 Exploration of meta-parameters showed insensitivity to C, and an optimum value of C=1 was used.
-Mean scores are shown by red squares.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_gridscore_C.png" alt="logistic regression C gridsearch" />

-Optimization using randomly chosen column variables with CV gave a best score of 89% +- 4% using seven variables, with optimum number varying between five and seven columns.
+Optimization using randomly chosen column variables with CV gave a best score of 90% +- 4% using eight variables, with optimum number varying between five and eight columns.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_opt_params_boxplot.png" alt="logistic regression optimum parameters boxplot" />

-Prediction score of test data was estimated at 88%.
+Prediction score of test data was estimated at 89%.
 A plot is shown below.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_intrate_optvar_predict.png" alt="logistic regression prediction" />